fiwiks/Help-Desk-DB/readme.md

 Inside of the Oracle VirtualBox menu, select File -> Import Appliance and select the HelpDesk_VM.ova

-Once installed, the web application can be run in the terminal using the command: <br>
+Once installed, the web application can be run from inside the VM, in the terminal, using the command: <br>
   python3 ~/helpDeskDB/web/server.py

 and the command line interface using:<br>